Selmar/trecs/docs/experimental/pointers.md

 !!! warning "Experimental"
     The pointer types on this page are experimental — including `SharedPtr`, `UniquePtr`, their `Native*` and `Input*` siblings, and the surrounding heap allocation API.
 Shapes and names may change in future 0.x releases.

 Components are unmanaged structs, so they can't hold classes, arrays, or other managed references directly.
-The **heap** is the storage Trecs provides for data that needs to outlive a single component value or be reached by reference — managed objects, growable native collections, large shared blobs. **Pointers** are the small handle structs you put on a component to refer to a heap allocation.
+The **heap** stores data that needs to be reached by reference — managed objects, native collections, shared blobs. **Pointers** are small handle structs you put on a component to refer to a heap allocation.

-This page covers the full pointer surface — both the persistent pointers (entity-owned, alive until you dispose them) and the input pointers (frame-scoped, used inside `[Input]` components).
 For sharing patterns and seeders, see [Shared Heap Data](shared-heap-data.md).

 ## Persistent pointer types